tyallen22/PyHand_Earth/README.md

 #### Third-party pip installed library packages are included in setup.py as part of PyHand-Earth package install:

-The following third-party packages automatically will be pip installed as part of the PyHand-Earth package pip install:
+The following third-party packages automatically will be pip installed as part of the PyHand-Earth package pip install (as described further below):

 - TensorFlow 2.2.0
 - OpenCV 4.2.0.34